dstrn-xyz/docs/frontend/spa-router.md

 four hooks are available. each receives two arguments: the dom element being swapped, and a `meta` object containing `url`, `link`, `src`, `dest`, and `mode`.

-- `beforeSwap(oldNode, meta)`: fires once before the swap begins, receives the current page's target element
+- `beforeSwap(rootNode, meta)`: fires once before the swap begins, receives the root target element
 - `beforeSwapTarget(oldNode, meta)`: fires once per target selector before that specific target is swapped
-- `afterSwap(newNode, meta)`: fires once after the swap is complete, receives the new content element
+- `afterSwap(rootNode, meta)`: fires once after the swap is complete and scripts have executed, receives the new root content element
 - `afterSwapTarget(newNode, meta)`: fires once per target selector after that specific target has been swapped

-if a hook returns a promise, the router waits for it to resolve. a global safety timeout of one second prevents a stuck animation from blocking navigation indefinitely.
+if a hook returns a promise, the router directly awaits it before continuing the lifecycle. per navigation transitions passed to `dSPA.navigate()` override global `dSPA.transitions` for that navigation.

 <a name="forms"></a>